Lychil/NextMessenger/README.md

 # NextMessenger
-Messenger on the stack: Next, React, TS
+Messenger on the stack: Next, React, TS, Cypress, Zustand